IMPACT

 MODELING OF COASTAL ANTHROPOGENIC PRESSURES AND VULNERABILITY THRESHOLDS

-The IMPACT network is operated since 2013 by Andromède océanologie with the support of the Rhone Mediterranean and Corsica Water Agency.
-Human activities induce significant pressures on the marine environment, and in particular on coastal ecosystems.
-The spatial models available here aim to improve knowledge of the links between human pressures and the status of coastal ecosystems.
-By spatially correlating these data, it becomes possible to carry out a large-scale model (French Mediterranean) of the extent and interaction of anthropogenic pressures on the marine environment.
+Human activities exert considerable pressure on the marine environment, and on coastal ecosystems in particular.
+The spatial models available here aim to improve our understanding of the links between human pressures and the status of coastal ecosystems.
+By spatially correlating these data, it becomes possible to model the extent and interaction of anthropogenic pressures on the marine environment on a large scale (the French Mediterranean).

 This model could be used in various fields :